Carbon nanotube with pressure inducing pseudogaps: Kondo effect study: Formalism

-The magnetic impurity was modeled by the Impurity Anderson Hamiltonian employing the atomic approach \cite{Thiago1_2006qd,Nanotech1} and the Green's function of the tube is calculated analytically, adopting a single $\pi-$band tight-binding Hamiltonian \cite{Thiago2_2006nt}.
-The effect of the hydrostatic pressure is represented by adopting the Peierls distortion\cite{livro}.
+The impurity was modeled by the atomic approach \cite{Thiago1_2006qd,Nanotech1} and the GF of the tube is calculated analytically, adopting a single $\pi-$band tight-binding Hamiltonian \cite{Thiago2_2006nt}.
+The effect of a pressure applied perpendicular to the axial direction is considered by adopting the Peierls distortion \cite{livro}.
+Essentially, it amounts to the addition of a term into the hopping that represent the distortion of atoms from their original positions.

-The two-dimensional graphite is naturally a zero-gap semiconductor.
-This occurs because there is an equivalence between $C$ atoms in the unit cell.
-When a distortion is applied in the lattice, like an out-of-plane deformation, the two atoms become inequivalent.
-In this case, the position of the atoms is displaced for $+z_{0}$ and $-z_{0}$, and an energy gap appears.
-The width of the gap depends on the electron-phonon coupling $\alpha$.
-Therefore, the energy dispersion relation of the distorted zig-zag nanotube $\epsilon_{\pm}(\tilde{k_{x}})$\cite{livro}, may be written as